Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Choosing the Right Onsite Sanitation System

-The selection of an appropriate onsite sanitation system depends on various factors, including:
+The selection of an appropriate onsite or decentralized sanitation system depends on various factors, including:

 • Site characteristics: Soil type, groundwater depth, and available land area influence the suitability of different systems.